-With so many multipoint locking systems on the market, it can be confusing trying to decide which multipoint lock that you need.
+With so many locking systems on the market, it can be confusing trying to decide which multipoint lock that you need.
 So to make it easier for you to choose, we have put together a helpful guide at the bottom of this page that will explain how to identify a multipoint door lock.

-A multipoint lock is a secure locking mechanism that fits to the full length of a door.
+This is a special type of locking mechanism that is fitted to the full length of a door.
 It features multiple locking points made up of a central deadbolt pin and works together with various bolts and hooks that lock into place when the handle is operated.
 These locking points provide increased security for your home whilst offering improved seal compression, and are available to suit all types and styles of doors.

 Two vital measurements to check are the PZ (sometimes called the “centre size”) and Backset sizes, as shown in this lock case diagram;

 You will also need to check the various dimensions between the locking points, try to match these up with the technical drawings on the product pages.
-There are many different types of locking point out there so be careful when you check!
+There are many different types of locking point so be careful when you check!

 In addition to the latch in the centre, your lock may also have a combination of hooks, deadbolts, roller or mushroom cams etc. The more common locking point types are shown in the following illustration;

 You also need to know how your lock is operated — the majority of multipoint locks are lever operated, whereby you lift the lever upwards to engage the locking points, then turn the key to deadlock it.
 Many front-door locks operate in this fashion but do not allow the lever to open the door from outside, stopping anyone from gaining entry without a key.
 To provide this function, these locks either have a single split spindle drive, (this is called a “Split Follower”), or have two spindle holes instead.
 Both methods achieve the same function.

 Other locks are operated purely by turning the key a few turns to lock and unlock the door, these are known as “key-operated locks”.